 Professor Edison received her MFA from the University of Pennsylvania in 1986 and her BFA from The School of Visual Arts, NYC NY 1976.
 Edison’s visual investigations have centered on portraiture, with an emphasis on the autobiographical.
-Ms. Edison creates her work using color pencil on black paper.
+Edison creates her work using color pencil on black paper.
 Her images are thematically narrative in presentation and psychological in nature.
-Edison received her first teaching post in 1990, at SCAD.
-Professor Edison has been a member of the faculty at the LDSA, since 1992 promoted to full Professor in 1999.
-She served as Associate Director from 1997-1999.
+Edison received her first teaching post in 1990, has been a member of the faculty at the Lamar Dodd School of Art since 1992 and was promoted to full Professor in 1999.
+She served as Associate Director of the School from 1997–1999.
 In 2002 Professor Edison was elected to a four-year term on the 25-member board of the College Art Association.
-In 2005 she was elected to the executive, Finance and Budget Committee of the CAA serving as Vice President for Committees, Chairing the Nominating Committee.
-In 2008 her college textbook: Dynamic Color Painting for the Beginner” was published by Harry Abrams in New York City and simultaneously with Laurence King Ltd in the United Kingdom.
+In 2005 she was elected to the executive, Finance and Budget Committee of the CAA serving as Vice President for Committees, chairing the Nominating Committee.
+In 2008 her college textbook, Dynamic Color Painting for the Beginner was published by Harry Abrams in New York City and simultaneously with Laurence King Ltd in the United Kingdom.
 The Spanish language edition was printed in 2009 and the Chinese language 2015.
 Professor Edison has been represented by The George Adams Gallery in NYC NY since 1995.
 Her New York exhibitions have also included the Forum Gallery, the DC Moore Gallery and the Tatischef Gallery.
-Ms. Edison’s work has been exhibited internationally at the American Embassies of Moscow Russia, N’Djamena, Chad, and her collaborative work with the artist Mel Chin and the GALA Committee was shown at the museum of contemporary Art in LA and the KwangJu Biennale in South Korea.
+Edison’s work has been exhibited internationally at the American Embassies of Moscow Russia, N’Djamena, Chad, and her collaborative work with the artist Mel Chin and the GALA Committee was shown at the museum of contemporary Art in LA and the KwangJu Biennale in South Korea.
 Ms Edison’s exhibitions have been reviewed by The New York Times, The New Yorker magazine, the Atlanta Journal Constitution, the Philadelphia Enquirer, Art News and the St. Louis Dispatch.
 Reproductions of her artwork were featured twice in Artists Magazine.
-Additionally Professor Edison is published in Who’s Who in American Art, Who’s Who in America and Who’s Who in the world
+Additionally Professor Edison is published in Who’s Who in American Art, Who’s Who in America and Who’s Who in the world.

 Lecturing/Research Fulbright Scholar Grantee to Bulgaria by The J. William Fulbright Foreign Scholarship Board, 2010-2011